Shopware Performance Guide for Professionals

 • Latest Shopware version: To ensure smooth functionality and performance, the use of the latest Shopware version is of course mandatory.

-• Increase HttpCache retention time: By increasing the HttpCache retention time settings in the backend, you can also enable faster loading times for your Shopware store.
+• Increase the HttpCache retention time: By increasing the HttpCache retention time settings in the backend, you can also enable faster loading times for your Shopware store.

 • Compress CSS and JS files: The more complex your files are, the longer it will take for your store to load for your store visitors.
 For this reason, you should compress the CSS files and JS files.

-The Shopware performance tips for experienced store owners and developers
+Shopware performance tips for experienced store owners and developers

-Disable HTML minifiers on large stores
+Deactivating HTML minifiers for large stores

 • Solution B: Change the regex function according to the tips in the Shopware Forum.
 Click here for the article.